rust-lang/book/src/ch17-03-oo-design-patterns.md

 <span class="caption">Listing 17-11: Code that demonstrates the desired
 behavior we want our `blog` crate to have</span>

 We want to allow the user to create a new draft blog post with `Post::new`.
-Then we want to allow text to be added to the blog post while it’s in the draft state.
-If we try to get the post’s content immediately, before approval, nothing should happen because the post is still a draft.
+We want to allow text to be added to the blog post.
+If we try to get the post’s content immediately, before approval, we shouldn't get any text because the post is still a draft.
 We’ve added `assert_eq!` in the code for demonstration purposes.
 An excellent unit test for this would be to assert that a draft blog post returns an empty string from the `content` method, but we’re not going to write tests for this example.

 Next, we want to enable a request for a review of the post, and we want `content` to return an empty string while waiting for the review.
 When the post